Jalen Rose: Early life and family

-College basketball career
+College career

-As a star at Southwestern High School in Detroit, where he was teammates with future NBA players Voshon Lenard and Howard Eisley, Rose obtained a high profile and can even be seen at a high school All-American camp in the documentary film Hoop Dreams.
 Rose attended the University of Michigan where the Wolverines reached two NCAA Finals games in 1992 and 1993, finishing as national runners up both times.
 Rose was a part of Wolverines coach Steve Fisher's legendary 1991 recruiting class, dubbed the "Fab Five".
 He led the Fab Five in scoring his freshman year, averaging 17.6 points per game, and set the school freshman scoring record with 597 total points.
-Aside from being the most outspoken of the Fab Five, Rose was also their small forward and leader.
+Aside from being the most outspoken of the Fab Five, Rose was also their point guard and assist leader.
 While he did not win an NCAA title, he racked up over 1700 points, 400 rebounds, 400 assists, and 100 steals.
 At 6-8 and playing as a versatile point guard, some reporters started comparing Rose to his schoolboy idol Magic Johnson.
-Of the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor, and Louis Bullock) in the University of Michigan basketball scandal, Rose was the only one not listed as having received large amounts of money.
+Of the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor, and Louis Bullock) in the University of Michigan basketball scandal, Rose was the only one not listed as having received large amounts of money, though when questioned by the grand jury, Rose confessed to having received money from Martin, but said that it was only occasional gifts of a couple hundred dollars in spending money.

 NBA career

+Denver Nuggets (1994–1996)

+Rose was selected 13th overall by the Denver Nuggets in the 1994 NBA draft.
+He averaged 8.2 points and 2.0 rebounds per game in 81 games (37 starts) for his rookie season.
+He averaged ten points and 2.7 rebounds in 80 games (37 starts) for his second and last season in Denver.